Braemar Townhouse Report: November-December 2021

-If you placed your Braemar Piggyback townhouse on the market, priced to current conditions, you could expect it to be under contract in about two to four weeks.
-You could also expect to paay 2% to 3% of the sales price in closing cost help.
+If you put your Braemar townhouse on the market, priced to current conditions, you could expect it to be under contract in about one week.
+You could also reasonably expect to give nothing in closing cost help.
 However, you could expect to see the typical contingencies in your offers.
 Those are financing, appraisal and home inspection.